 The investment must have been registered with the Export and Investment Center of the Dominican Republic (CEI RD), or in the process of being registered.

 The minimum investment may be lower for capital contributions to companies established in the Free Trade Zone, as well as for designated Government projects.

 - Do not suffer from a contagious disease or a mental illness that alters your behavior.

 - Clean Criminal record.

-- Letter signed before a notary by a Dominican or permanent resident alien in the Dominican Republic that guarantees that you will at no time be a charge for the Dominican State.
-In addition to the expenses of repatriation and others, if necessary, evidence of an insurance policy.
-This guarantee must include any dependents too.
+- Letter signed before a notary by a Dominican or permanent resident alien in the Dominican Republic that guarantees that you will at no time be a burden on the Dominican State.
+In addition to the expenses of repatriation and others, if necessary evidence of an insurance policy might be required.
+This guarantee must include the dependents being included in the application.

 - Bank letter stating that you have a bank account at a Dominican bank.

 No nationality is officially restricted

 Dual citizenship is recognized in Dominican Republic.
 You are not required to renounce your previous nationality to become a citizen of Dominican Republic.